Texana A. Castle: Career

 The Bryan Colored Rescue Home operated as a training institute to teach farming skills and morals to black youths.
 The residents raised crops for their own use, and planted cotton on rented fields as cash crops.
-Resident managers, which in the early days included Castle's daughter Mary (née Castle) Palmer lived on site and taught at the school.
+Resident managers, which in the early days included Castle's daughter Mary Palmer, lived on site and taught at the school.
 Castle traveled to raise funds for the organization and spoke at many conventions throughout the state, as well as various churches.
 In 1913, it was reported that six thousand dollars had been raised for the home.
 After thirty-seven years in Bryan, the couple moved to Big Springs, Texas in the early 1920s.

 Death and legacy

 Castle died in 1930.
 The home she founded continued operating for around a decade after Castle left Bryan, but finally closed in 1933 and the orphans who were residents at that time were relocated.